 - confirm the action, intended action or decision

-- direct the CEO of your agency to take or stop from taking a specified action
+- direct the CEO of your agency to take or not to take a specified action.

-Many grievance reviews are resolved through discussion and negotiation without the need for the Commissioner to make a determination.
+Many grievances are resolved through discussion and negotiation without the need for the commissioner to make a determination.